mjj209/cf-for-k8s/docs/deploy.md

       ```

       1. Update the `gcp_project_id` portion to your GCP Project Id.
-      1. Change `contents_of_service_account_json` to be the entire contents of your GCP Service Account JSON
+      1. Change `contents_of_service_account_json` to be the entire contents of your GCP Service Account JSON.
    </br>

    > If you do NOT wish to enable Cloud Native Buildpacks feature, then remove the `app_registry` block from your `cf-values.yml`
 1. Run the install script with your "CF Install Values" file.

 ```console
 $ ./bin/install-cf.sh /tmp/cf-values.yml
 ```

 > cf-for-k8s uses [kapp](https://github.com/k14s/kapp) to manage it's lifecycle. `kapp` will first show you a list of resources it plans to install on the cluster and then will attempt to install those resources. `kapp` will not exit untill all resources are installed and their status is running.

 1. Configure DNS on your IaaS provider to point the wildcard subdomain of your system domain and the wildcard subdomain of all apps domains to point to external IP of the Istio Ingress Gateway service.
 You can retrieve the external IP of this service by running